Inflectra/rapise-documentation/docs/RVL/Maps.md

 |       | **Row3**  | ...           |        |           |           |            |
 | *End* |           |               |        |           |           |            |

-The same may be represented as `Rows` but would require many columns and sometimes it is harder to read.
-So columns is ideal for storing configuration structures:
+The same data could be represented using `Rows`, but that would require many columns and would sometimes be harder to read.
+Therefore, `Columns` is ideal for storing configuration structures:

 === "Screenshot"
     ![Columns](./img/Maps_Columns.png)